South Korea: Architecture

+Government-General of Chōsen Building was demolished in 1996 under the Kim Young-sam government.

 Western architecture was first introduced at the end of the 19th century.
-Churches, offices for foreign legislation, schools and university buildings were built in new styles.
-With the annexation by Japan in 1910 the colonial regime intervened in Korea's architectural heritage, and Japanese-style modern architecture was imposed.
+Churches, offices for foreign legislation, schools, and university buildings were built in new styles.
+With Japan's annexation of Korea in 1910, the colonial regime intervened in Korea's architectural heritage, imposing Japanese-style modern architecture.
 Anti-Japanese sentiment and the Korean War led to the destruction of most buildings constructed during that time.

 Modern Korean architecture entered a new phase of development during the post-Korean War reconstruction, incorporating modern architectural trends and styles.
 Stimulated by the economic growth in the 1970s and 1980s, active redevelopment saw new horizons in architectural design.
-In the aftermath of the 1988 Seoul Olympics, South Korea has witnessed a wide variation of styles in its architectural landscape with the opening up of the market to foreign architects.
+In the aftermath of the 1988 Seoul Olympics, South Korea has witnessed a wide variety of styles in its architectural landscape, with the opening of the market to foreign architects.
 Contemporary architectural efforts have attempted to balance the traditional philosophy of "harmony with nature" and the fast-paced urbanization that the country has been going through in recent years.